 - Decisions will advance our mission: Ensure the excellence and continuity of our educational programs, student activities, and research, while promoting access and equity.

 Are you consulting with local public health authorities during the phased approach to the campus restart?

 We are taking a carefully planned phased approach, which we designed in consultation with local health authorities, our own health care experts, and Centers for Disease Control and Prevention (CDC) guidelines.
-We are now in Phase 2 of our plan.

 In addition, the Los Angeles County Department of Public Health issued a set of protocols for higher education that covers policies and practices to protect employee health, maintain physical distancing, control the spread of infection, communicate with employees and the public, and ensure equitable access to critical services.
 We are working closely with L.A.
 County officials and will ensure that the university is fully compliant.